Globidev/corewa-rs/README.md

 The code section is a *packed* array of bytes containing the bytes for every instruction.
 Instructions are encoded as a *packed* sequence of the following elements:
  - `opcode` on **1** byte
- - `ocp` on **1** byte (only if the instruction requires an octal code point)
+ - `pcb` on **1** byte (only if the instruction requires a parameter code point)
  - parameters on a number of bytes depending on their types:
      - `Register`s on **1** byte, the value being the register number
      - `Direct` values on either **2** or **4** bytes depending on the instruction (see the instruction table in the earlier chapters)
      - `Indirect` values on **2** bytes

-the `ocp` of an instruction is computed as the 0-right-padded bit concatenation of each parameter type's code point value:
+the `pcb` of an instruction is computed as the 0-right-padded bit concatenation of each parameter type's code point value:
  - **1** for `register`s
  - **2** for `direct`s
  - **3** for `indirect`s